jaafar2000/MERN-Workout-Buddy/README.md

 ## Welcome!
-Thanks for checking out this Application.
+Thanks for checking out this Application...

 ## My process